 Support from Australia and New Zealand under the Pacific Horticultural and Agricultural Market Access Program (PHAMA) has aided market access to beef, taro, watermelon, cooked breadfruit, copra and timber.
 Planned support under PACER Plus will help Pacific island countries to realise market opportunities, particularly by addressing regulatory and quality issues.

 Pacific island countries place a high priority on targeted SPS capacity building through PACER Plus, both to have more assured access to Australian and New Zealand food and fibre markets and to improve health outcomes domestically for people, plants and animals.

-Australia and New Zealand have committed to help build the capacity of Pacific island country agencies responsible for implementing SPS policies and procedures, as well as to assist in building business awareness of SPS principles in PACER Plus and how to apply them in production and trade.
-All Parties have agreed to strengthen cooperation between authorities responsible for dealing with SPS issues.
-While Parties will determine detailed work plans once PACER Plus enters-into-force, work may include:
+Australia and New Zealand have committed to help build the capacity of Pacific island country agencies responsible for implementing SPS policies and procedures, and increase business awareness of SPS principles and how to apply them in production and trade.
+All members have agreed to strengthen cooperation between authorities responsible for dealing with SPS issues.
+Members will consider detailed work plans which may include:

 - technical assistance to improve industry compliance with export certification systems, and

-- assistance in establishing or strengthening capacity to manage SPS risks, including on food safety.
+- assistance in establishing or strengthening capacity to manage SPS risks, including food safety.